 2. Clean Your Drain Regularly

-Even with a drain guard in place, it’s important to clean your drain regularly .
+Even with a drain guard in place, it’s important to clean your drain regularly.
 This will help to remove any hair, soap scum, or other debris that has accumulated.
 You can clean your drain by removing the drain guard and rinsing it with hot water.
 Another DIY technique is pouring a cup of baking soda down there, followed by a cup of vinegar.
-This simple mixtures will fizz and help break down any build up.
-However, if you have a severe clog, then it’s probably in your best interest to hire a professional drain cleaner.
+These simple mixtures will fizz and help break down any buildup.
+If you have a severe clog, hire a pro to avoid the common summer plumbing issues that often cause recurring, frustrating backups.

 3. Rinse Off Sand Before Showering

 Sand can be a major culprit of summer shower clogs.
 If you’ve been to the beach, take a moment to rinse off your feet and body before stepping into the shower.
-Hose yourself down outside so it keeps the sand out where it belongs.
+Hose yourself down outside to keep sand out; this effectively maximizes the long-term drain benefits of clean pipes by preventing abrasive grit from entering your sewer line.
 This will help to remove any sand that could clog your drain.

 4. Be Mindful of What Goes Down the Drain

 Only water, shampoo, conditioner, and soap should go down your shower drain.
-Avoid washing food scraps, hair removal products, or other debris down the drain.
+Avoid washing debris down; if you notice drainage slowing or hear unusual pipe noises, a major blockage may already be forming.
 These items can contribute to clogs.

 5. Consider Professional Drain Cleaning